kumarvna/terraform-azurerm-redis/examples/Azure_Cache_for_Redis_with_Private_Endpoint/README.md

     maxmemory_reserved = 2
     maxmemory_delta    = 2
     maxmemory_policy   = "allkeys-lru"
   }

+  # Nodes are patched one at a time to prevent data loss.
+Basic caches will have data loss.
+  # Clustered caches are patched one shard at a time.
+  # The Patch Window lasts for 5 hours from the start_hour_utc
+  patch_schedule = {
+    days_of_week   = "Monday"
+    start_hour_utc = 21
+  }

   #Azure Cache for Redis firewall filter rules are used to provide specific source IP access.